- Compare text

 - Set Page Ranges

 - Produce Reports

-For comparing text of two PDF files, first insert file File#1 and File#2 and from right sidebar select 'Words' from Compare drop-down list.
-Select view of the files and use preview and next button to see next changes in the PDFs.
+For comparing the text of two PDF files, first, insert file File#1 and File#2 and from right sidebar select ‘Words‘ from Compare drop-down list.
+Select view of the files and use preview and next button to see the next changes in the PDFs.